Platform Usage Contract

 Article 2: Platform Usage Contract

-1. The Platform Usage Contract (PUC), between the Customer and PRISMA European Capacity Platform GmbH (PRISMA), is concluded with the acceptance of this PUC and PRISMA’s Privacy Policy by registering with the Platform.
+1. The Platform Usage Contract (PUC) forms an integral part of the PRISMA General Terms and Conditions (PRISMA GTCs).
+It is concluded between the Customer and PRISMA European Capacity Platform GmbH (PRISMA) upon the Customer’s acceptance of the PRISMA GTCs by registering or using the Platform.

-Subject to the subscription of further services, acceptance of additional terms and conditions for the specific service will be required by PRISMA and applying between the Customer and PRISMA.
+Subject to the subscription of further services, additional terms and conditions for the specific service will be applied between the Customer and PRISMA as set out in PRISMA GTCs.

 Article 3: Scope of application